Suggested links

 Coping With a Loved One’s Sleeping Pill Addiction

 When your family member or friend struggles with addiction, they need help.
-Treatment is available and the sooner they get the help they need, the better their chances of recovery will be.
+Treatment is available, and the sooner they get the help they need, the better their chances of recovery.

-Regardless of how long they have been abusing substances or which sleeping pills they use, treatment works.
-Help is available and by choosing a treatment program wisely, your loved one can get on track with their sobriety and get back to enjoying their lives without an addiction to sleep medication.
+By choosing a treatment program wisely, your loved one can get on track with their sobriety and return to enjoying their lives without an addiction to sleep medication.

 Sleeping Pill Addiction FAQs